-Michael Parkinson is an Educational Specialist for Bach trumpets (Conn-Selmer), based in metropolitan Kansas City.
+Michael Parkinson is a KHS America Education Artist and an XO Professional Brass Artist, based in metropolitan Kansas City.
 He is the director of the Trinity Jazz Ensemble, an ecumenical group-in-residence at Rolling Hills Church in Overland Park, KS and a performer/educator for the Kansas Touring Arts Program.

 Mike has served as a performer, conductor, clinician or adjudicator at events such as MUSICFEST USA and the Greater Southwest Music Festival, and at schools and festivals across the United States, Poland and China.
 He has directed ensembles for conferences of the College Band Directors National Association, the International Association for Jazz Education, the Electronic Music Plus Festival, the National Association for Music Education, and the Arkansas, Iowa, Kansas, Missouri, Ohio, and